chaimpollak/BehavioralCloning/README.md

 ## Network Architecture:

-I started off using the nvidia network architecture described in [this paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) and revised it numerous times in order to get the desired output.
+I started off using the NVIDIA network architecture described in [this paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) and revised it numerous times in order to get the desired output.

 My final network architecture is as follows: